ept/blog/drafts/accounting.md

 But that's not quite right.
 The price was $5,000 for each customer, and now it looks like you charged two different prices.
 How do we represent our arrangement with customer 2?

-The solution is to deconstruct the deal into two separate transactions: the actual sale (in which the buyer agrees to buy, but no actual money changes hands) and the payment (when the cash actually hits your bank account).
+The solution is to deconstruct the deal into two separate transactions: the sale (in which the buyer agrees to buy, but no actual money changes hands) and the payment (when the cash actually hits your bank account).
 We can draw it like this: